-The culminating text-centered discussions could be given in an "academic panel" format.
-In this format, student groups have their discussions in front of the class (and invited community members) to simulate real-world and college panel discussions.
+The culminating text-centered discussions could also lead to an optional in group presentation event.
+In this event, student groups share what they have learned about the topic to invited community members to simulate real-world and college panel discussions.
 See the description at the end of Part 5 for more details.

-E ACTIVITY 2: READING AND DISCUSSING E RELATED TEXTS
+ACTIVITY 2: READING AND DISCUSSING RELATED TEXTS